Adolis García Player Props: Rangers vs. Astros

 Adolis García At The Plate

-- Adolis Garcia has a double, two home runs and three walks while batting .213.
+- Garcia has a double, three home runs and four walks while hitting .216.

-- He has gone deep in two of 12 games played this year, and in 3.9% of his plate appearances.
+- In 23.1% of his games this season, he has gone deep, and 5.4% of his trips to the dish.

-- Adolis Garcia has had at least one RBI in 50.0% of his games this year (six of 12), with two or more RBI three times (25.0%).
-He has also accounted for three or more of his team's runs in one contest.
+- In seven games this season (53.8%), Garcia has picked up an RBI, and in four of those games (30.8%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.